 Does “Slow Revolution” Yoga have a place in our fast-paced world?

-It is worth noting how the philosophy of sustainability is influencing everything from the environmental movement, the slow food movement, and now the yoga movement.
-We are becoming aware that the fast paced world is a fast track to serious health problems both in the macrocosm of our planet and the microcosm of our bodies.
+The philosophy of sustainability is influencing everything from the environmental movement, the slow food movement, and now the yoga movement.
+We are becoming aware that the fast paced world is a fast track to serious health problems in the macrocosm of our planet and the microcosm of our bodies.

-The rat race has been a disappointment for many of us.
-Due to the promising of some kind of reward in the future, we have become victims of burn out, rushing to achieve some kind of abstract goal; we miss the happiness we could find in the present moment.
+The rat race is a disappointment for many of us.
+Due to a promised reward in the future, we’re now victims of burn out, rushing to achieve some kind of abstract goal.
+We’ve missed the happiness only found in the present moment.

 Slowing down is one way to take a needed break and ask ourselves the purpose of this mad race.
 It enables us to ponder the question: why are we doing asana practice?
 Are we doing asana practice because we want that “sculpted physique”?
 Do we want to be stronger and more flexible?
 Or do we want to find relief from pain or induce relaxation?
-Slowing down our asana practice allows us to step back from trying to accomplish something and gives us the space and time to inquire, to experience our own true purpose for doing yoga.
+Slowing down our asana practice allows us to step back from trying to accomplish something.
+It gives us the space and time to inquire and experience our own true purpose for doing yoga.

-The traditional form of doing asana practice has always been slow and meditative.
-Yoga was never meant to be a sport like gymnastics; in fact, it is quite the opposite.
-One of the main differences is how the muscles are used.
-In most sports the muscles are contracted to initiate movement, whereas, in asana practice, the emphasis is on stretching the muscles.
-In sports, the breathing is quick and shallow; in yoga, the breathing is slow, deep and full.
-Asana practice is done in order to induce a state of relaxation by conserving energy (prana) in the body while energizing it with fresh oxygen; this brings prana to the whole system.
+The traditional form of asana practice has always been slow and meditative.
+Yoga was never meant to be a sport like gymnastics.
+In fact, it is quite the opposite.
+A big difference is how the muscles are used.
+In most sports the muscles are contracted to initiate movement.
+In asana practice, the emphasis is on stretching the muscles.
+In sports, the breathing is quick and shallow.
+In yoga, the breathing is slow, deep and full.
+Asana practice induces a state of relaxation by conserving energy (prana) in the body while energizing it with fresh oxygen.
+This brings prana to the whole system.

 Only by controlling and slowing down the movements while breathing fully—inhaling and exhaling fully—can we induce this state of energized relaxation.
-Moving quickly and without mindfulness creates a drain of energy, which is the opposite of what yoga aims to achieve.
+Moving quickly and without mindfulness creates a drain of energy.
+This is the opposite of what yoga aims to achieve.
 Unfortunately, this is what happens when we practice vigorous and tense yoga without attention on the breath!

-In Amrita Yoga, sequences are first done in a controlled manner, coordinated with the breath and mantra, and then, finally, the asana pose is held for some time while breathing with awareness.
+In Amrita Yoga, sequences are first done in a controlled manner, coordinated with the breath and mantra.
+Then the asana pose is held for some time while breathing with awareness.
 This allows the muscles to stretch fully and also accentuates the deeper benefits of the asana on particular organs, on the subtle sheaths and the subtle mind.
-This way of practicing asana creates a state where we can begin to explore deeper states of being that take us beyond the surface of this fast paced world.
+This way of practicing creates a state where we explore deeper states of being that take us beyond the surface of this fast paced world.

 They have often remarked on how completely different it is to any form they have experienced.
-When they first encounter an Amrita Yoga class, they approach it with the competitive, fast-paced form they had learned from their previous Yoga teaching method or studio experience.
-They quickly realize that Amrita Yoga has a very different approach and subsequently adjust themselves accordingly—moving more mindfully and breathing in a gentle harmony that comes from a deeper place within.
+When they first encounter an Amrita Yoga class, they approach it with the competitive, fast-paced form they had learned from their previous yoga teaching method or studio experience.
+They quickly realize that Amrita Yoga has a very different approach and subsequently adjust themselves accordingly.
+They move more mindfully and breathe in a gentle harmony that comes from a deeper place within.
 Many are moved to tears by the experience and return every year to imbibe this new form.
 Dipping their souls into this beautiful colour, like dipping a cloth into dye again and again until every cell, the very fiber of their being is transformed!

-This is the slow and gentle path to transformation—the “slow revolution”, which has the potential to bring practitioners to inner peace and a joy that extends from the yoga mat, transforming lives from within to help us navigate this fast-paced world.
+This is the slow and gentle path to transformation—the “slow revolution”.
+This brings practitioners to an inner peace and joy that extends from the yoga mat, transforming lives from within to help us navigate this fast-paced world.